Cyclical vs Non-Cyclical Stocks: Investing Around Economic Cycles

 Financials

-The financials sector spans companies that are related to financial services in some way.
+The financial sector spans companies that are related to financial services in some way.
 That includes banking, financial advisory services and insurance.
 Financials can take a hit during an economic downturn if interest rates fall, since that can reduce profits from loans or lines of credit.

 Industrials

-The industrials sector covers companies that are involved in the production, manufacture or distribution of goods.
+The industrial sector covers companies that are involved in the production, manufacture or distribution of goods.
 Construction companies and auto-makers fall into this category and generally do well during periods of growth when consumers spend more on homes or cars.

 Information Technology

-The tech sector is one of the largest cyclical sectors, covering companies that are involved in everything from the development of new technology to the manufacture and sale of computer hardware and software.
+The tech stock sector is one of the largest cyclical sectors, covering companies that are involved in everything from the development of new technology to the manufacture and sale of computer hardware and software.
 This sector can decline during economic slowdowns if consumers cut back spending on electronics or tech.

 Materials

 The materials sector includes industries and companies that are involved in the sourcing, development or distribution of raw materials.
-That can include things like lumber and chemicals, as well as precious metals.
+That can include things like lumber and chemicals, as well as investing in precious metals.
 Stocks in this sector can also be referred to as commodities.

 Cyclical Investing Strategies